 Students with undergraduate studies are required to complete more elective coursework (in addition to the core courses and project) and are also granted more time to complete the Phase I of the PhD (a total of 2 years as opposed to 1.5 years for Master’s students).
 At the time of admissions, Bachelor’s students are by default assigned the “long-route” status (as opposed to the “short-route” status for students with a Master’s degree).

 Master’s degree en-route to PhD option

-Starting with the academic year 2021-22, ISTA offers the Master’s degree en-route to PhD option.
+ISTA offers a Master’s degree en-route to PhD option.
 With this option, students can earn a “Master of Science (MS)” degree in addition to their PhD degree, under the condition that additional curricular components are fulfilled whilst working towards their PhD.